On Thursday 29 August, Carmel’s Elementary campus hosted parents for its annual Back to School Night

 She has been the TLC co-ordinator at Carmel school since August 2017.
 Valerie is passionate about working with children, teachers and parents in order to provide an optimal support structure for all parties.
 During her free time, Valerie enjoys physical activity, being out in nature, travelling, cooking, reading and studying.

 Andrea is from Canada and knew at a young age she wanted to be the kind of teacher who helped children feel appreciated, engaged and empowered.
 She attended the University of Manitoba for a five year program in the faculty of education.
 She also completed an ESL Diploma, Post Bachelorette, specializing in teaching English as a Second Language including Grammar, Vocabulary & Pronunciation, Second Language Teaching and Cross Cultural Education.
 She completed a Masters in Educational Technology through Michigan State University at their Leysin, Switzerland and Plymouth, England campuses.
 Andrea worked as a fourth grade teacher in Canada from 1996-1998 before moving to Hong Kong.
-She taught grades 3-6, Kindergarten and Prep at CDNIS from 1998-2015, serving as a team leader, math committee leader and helping to plan the school’s first PYP exhibition.
-She was a maternity cover teacher at ISF and HKIS for Grades 5 and 7 from 2015-2016 Andrea has enjoyed being trained in many PYP courses and workshops, and is a big believer in inquiry based teaching and learning.
-In her free time, Andrea loves to travel with her family, hike, dive, read and share meals with friends.
+She taught grades 3,5,6 and Kindergarten at CDNIS from 1998-2015, serving as a team leader, math committee leader and helping to plan the school’s first PYP exhibition.
+From 2015-2016 she was a maternity cover teacher at ISF working in Kindergarten, and at HKIS in Grades 5 and 7.
+Andrea has enjoyed being trained in many PYP courses and workshops, and is a big believer in inquiry based teaching and learning.
+She has truly loved being a part of the Carmel community from 2016 until present, working in Grade 1 and as the Math and Literacy Coordinator for K-5.
+In her free time, Andrea enjoys travel with her family, hiking, diving skiing, golfing and reading.

-Carmen was born and raised in Toronto, Ontario and has worked as a Kindergarten teacher at Carmel for three years.
+Carmen was born and raised in Toronto, Ontario and has been living in Hong Kong for the past five years.
+She has worked as a Kindergarten teacher at Carmel for three years and is currently teaching Grade 2.
 Prior to this experience, she worked in Switzerland as an ESL teacher for students in Grades 1-10 and worked with Kindergarten students for two years in Toronto.
 Carmen graduated from the Concurrent Education Program at Queen’s University, with additional qualifications in English as a Second Language, Special Education, and Kindergarten.
+She is currently completing her Master's degree in Counselling to gain new insight and strategies to support students' social and emotional wellbeing.
 Having experienced all areas of the arts throughout her own education, she is passionate about the performing arts and strives to incorporate dance, music, art, and drama in her teaching whenever possible.
-In her spare time, Carmen enjoys calligraphy, dance, and finding new coffee shops around Hong Kong.

 Having spent part of his youth growing up in Hong Kong, Joe returned to his native UK to pursue an education in Multimedia Technology and Design at Brunel University.
 Soon after, he was back in Hong Kong producing video and printed media for a variety of companies, including an educational drama production that stole his heart.
 Before long, he was participating in the teaching as much as the technology production, and has continued ever since to pursue a career blending his background in ICT with his love of working with children.
 In his free time, he is a keen musician, scuba diver and an avid player of exceptionally nerdy board games.

-Michael was born Auckland, New Zealand and raised in Hong Kong from an early age.
-For the past 5 years he has worked at a number of International Schools in Hong Kong, teaching Kindergarten through to Grade 5, as well as Visual Arts.
-Michael is passionate about environmental education and sustainability and finds ways to incorporate this through the Primary Years Programme.
+Michael was born in Auckland, New Zealand and raised in Hong Kong from a young age.
+He has worked at several International Schools in Hong Kong (ISF, ESF, CDNIS) teaching Kindergarten through to Grade 5, as well as Visual Arts.
+Michael is passionate about environmental education and believes the PYP is an excellent framework for communicating this interest with students.
 Outside of teaching, he enjoys playing music, spending time with family and walking his dog, Charlie.
-Michael holds a Bachelor of Business Management, a post-graduate Certificate in Education, a post-graduate Diploma in Energy & the Environment and a Masters of Environmental Science.
-He is currently completing his Masters in Special and Inclusive Education and enjoys the challenge of working with younger age groups, supporting learning through an authentic, inquiry driven approach.
+Michael holds a Masters in Special and Inclusive Education (University of Newcastle), a Masters of Environmental Science (Murdoch University), a post-graduate Certificate in Education (University of Sunderland), a post-graduate Diploma in Energy & the Environment (Murdoch University) and a Bachelor of Business Management (University of Queensland).
+He enjoys working with all age groups, employing an authentic and inquiry-driven approach to support learning.

 Maggie is our ICT facilitator and head of ICT at the Elementary School.
 Maggie earned her Master of Electronic and Information Engineering degree with distinction from PolyU, a Master of Business Administration from CUHK, and a Master of IT Education from HKU.
 She is married and has a 12-year old daughter.
 She was a product development manager in PCCW and Hutchison Telecom before joining Faculty of Education of HKU as a research team member.
 Maggie is a believer in technology education for nurturing creativity and innovation.
 She is currently studying for a Doctor of Education degree at HKU.
 She is the co-author of the book Nurturing the Digital Generation: A Participatory Approach, published in 2015 by the Centre for Information Technology in Education, University of Hong Kong.

-Simon, from Portsmouth, England, is in his seventh year of teaching Grade 5 at Carmel and is now part of the Elsa High School campus.
-Simon has lived in Hong Kong for eight years and prior to working at Carmel, he worked at Halterworth Primary School in Romsey.
+Simon, from Portsmouth, England, is in his eleventh year of teaching and is now part of the Elsa High School campus.
+He has taught Grade 5 at Carmel for eight years.
+Simon has lived in Hong Kong for nine years and prior to teaching at Carmel, he taught Year 2 at Halterworth Primary School in Romsey.
 Simon completed his degree in Psychology at Southampton Solent University, his teacher training at Reading University and completed his Masters in Education at the University of Hong Kong, for which he received a distinction.
 Simon is now the upper elementary coordinator and continues to fulfil his duties as Grade 5 teacher.
 Simon spends a lot of his time playing and watching sport; he is a Portsmouth fan and tries to watch the England cricket team as much as possible.
-Simon is married and has a young daughter.
+Simon is married and has a daughter and is looking forward to becoming a father again soon.

 Amber is from Cape Town, South Africa, and moved to Hong Kong in 2014 where her teaching career began.
 For the past four years she has been teaching in a number of International Schools in Hong Kong, teaching both Kindergarten and Primary years.
 Amber holds a Bachelor of Commerce degree in Business Management and is currently working towards her Post Graduate in Education.
 In her spare time, Amber enjoys travelling, scuba diving and photography.